dergigi/dergigi.github.io/collections/bitcoin/_posts/2022-04-03-the-inalienable-property-rights-of-bitcoin.md

 rules requires thinking, Bitcoin\'s blocks are informational constructs that behave as if they have concrete, material existence.

-> \"Demanding a low entropy output from a hash function results in
+> Demanding a low entropy output from a hash function results in
 > a *costly signal which is very unambiguous and easy to
 > verify* \[\...\] The creation of these hashes represents a kind
 > of **reification of information**.
 The zeros in the above block hash